 Check out our Solution Selector online.
 It is free.
 With a few clicks, you can get a full list of suggested equipment for each type of coffee shop/café.

 But your money needs to stretch further than equipment.
 All coffee shops/ cafés need seed capital to cover:

-How do I start a
+How do I start a successful coffee shop?